MagicMagoogul/Project_Petra/Maths/Arithmetic/README.md

-# How to add, subtract, multiply, and divide.
-Why you need to know this, and how this affects the world.
+# How to add, subtract, multiply, and divide. <br> Why you need to know this, and how this affects the world.